Lp and almost sure rates of convergence of averaged stochastic gradient algorithms: locally strongly convex objective: The algorithms and assumptions

 Moreover, assumption \textbf{(A4)} allows to bound the remainder term in the Taylor's expansion of the gradient.
 Note that since the functional $G$ is twice continuously differentiable and since $\Phi (m)=0$, it comes $\Phi (h) = \int_{0}^{1} \Gamma_{m+t(h-m)}(h-m)dt$, and in a particular case, $\Phi (h) - \Gamma_{m}(h-m) = \int_{0}^{1}\left( \Gamma_{m+t(h-m)}(h-m) - \Gamma_{m}(h-m)\right)dt$.
 Thus, assumption \textbf{(A4)} can be verified by giving a neighborhood of $m$ for each there is a positive constant $C_{\epsilon}$ such for all $h$ in this neighborhood, if we consider the functional $\varphi_{h}: [0,1] \longrightarrow H$ defined for all $t \in [0,1]$ by $\varphi_{h}(t)~:= ~\Gamma_{m+t(h~-~m)}(h~-~m)$, then for all $t \in [0,1]$,

 Assumption \textbf{(A5)} enables us to bound the gradient under conditions on the functional $f$.
-More precisely, \textbf{(A5a)} is sufficient to get the almost sure rates of convergence while we need to assume \textbf{(A5b)} to obtain the $L^{p}$ rates of convergence.
+More precisely, \textbf{(A5a)} and \textbf{(A5$\eta$)} are sufficient to get the strong consistency and the almost sure rates of convergence while we need to assume \textbf{(A5b)} to obtain the $L^{p}$ rates of convergence.
 This still represents a significant relaxation of the usual conditions needed to get non asymptotic results.
-For example, a main difference with \cite{bach2014adaptivity} is that, instead of having a bounded gradient, we split this bound into two parts: one which admits $q$-th moments, and one which depends on the estimation error.
+For example, a main difference with \cite{bach2014adaptivity} and \cite{godichon2015} is that, instead of having a bounded gradient, we split this bound into two parts: one which admits $q$-th moments, and one which depends on the estimation error.
 Moreover, note that it is possible to replace assumption \textbf{(A5)} by \begin{itemize} \item[\textbf{(A5a')}] There is a positive constant $L^{1}$ such that for all $h \in H$,